 First, remove the ear tips, and try not to drop them.
 Then, use a Q-Tip to clean the ear tips thoroughly which removes any earwax and dirt that may be built up in there.
 Once you’re done, turn your attention to the actual earbuds.

-If your earbuds came with a cleaning tool, use the metal tip to remove any built-up earwax, taking care not to push it further in.
+If your earbuds come with a cleaning tool, use the metal tip to remove any built-up earwax, taking care not to push it further in.
 If you don’t have a cleaning tool—Q-Tips.
 Gently dab at the nozzle to clean out any remaining earwax, but don’t push too hard: this can cause the fibers to get caught.
 If your foam ear tips are a little too far gone, it might be worth the investment to just get a new pair.
 If you’re rocking rubberized ear tips, warm and soapy water works wonders against bacteria and germs.

 How to clean your true wireless earbuds